ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Preconnection -> Ready&lt;>

-PreConnection -> Error&lt;contentRef, error>
+PreConnection -> RendezvousError&lt;contentRef, error>

-An error with empty contentRef and error identifier "RendezvousError" occurs when...
+An RendezvousError  occurs when...

+\[NOTE: this section to be completed in resolution to issue #6]

 ## Connection Groups {#groups}